 While I have studied with many yoga teachers in a variety of styles and approaches, including Iyengar, Anusara, Astanga, Integral and Kundalini, I received formal certification as a Preventive and Rehabilitative Yoga Teacher/Therapist through The Bateman Institute in New York City.
 I was also certified through the 750-hour program of the Yoga Research and Education Center, under the direction of Georg Feuerstein.

-I have two daughters, separated by 36 years and live with my wife, younger daughter and our two cats and two chickens in Tucson, Arizona where I enjoy co-parenting my younger daughte.
+I have two daughters, separated by 36 years and live in Tucson, Arizona where I enjoy co-parenting my younger daughte.
 I founded and serve as guiding teacher of the Empty Mountain Sangha and the Tucson Mindfulness Practice Community which has evolved into a peer-led group.
 I have the great joy and privilege to teach classes, lecture and lead retreats and workshops throughout North and Central America, as well as in Asia.
 I was invited by Wisdom Publications to write a book integrating the four foundations of mindfulness with the movements and postures of hatha-yoga.
 That book, Mindfulness Yoga: The Awakened Union of Breath, Body and Mind offers a fully comprehensive and integrated practice of hatha-yoga-asana with buddhist mindfulness (vipassana) meditation based upon the instructions of the Buddha on the four Foundations of Mindfulness.
 I've had articles piblished in Tricycle, Yoga Journal, Spring Wind and Experience Life and am a contributor to several anthologies including Freeing the Body; Freeing the Mind: Writings on the Connections Between Yoga & Buddhism edited by Michael Stone; Commit To Sit: Toold got Cultivating a Meditation Practice from the Pages of Tricycle edited by Joan Duncan Oliver; and 21st Century Yoga: Culture, Politics & Practice one of the first books to provide a multi-faceted examination of yoga as it is practiced in North America today, edited by Carol Horton and Roseanne Harvey.